xangadix/oscRemapper/README.md

 Now finally start up resolume.

-In Resolume, check your OSC settings under preferences >> OSC Resolume should be listening to OSC on Port 6666.
+In Resolume, check your OSC settings under preferences >> OSC Resolume should be listening to OSC on Port 7000 (default)

 Note, the remapper can also pickup OSC signals sent by Resolume, if you have Resolume set to sent OSC on port 6667.

+tl;dr:
+oscjoy sends at port 6666 at which reMapper listens, it sends out osc to resolume on the default port 7000

 Mac Users